During your lifetime, your brain changed radically.

 Your hindbrain is an often forgotten but essential part of your brain.
 It handles much of the ‘subconscious stuff’ we tend to take for granted.

 It takes care of the thousands of pieces of code and calculations we need to keep our inner operating system running.
 It’s essential to every breath and every heartbeat.

 Without this guy to do all the heavy lifting, we just wouldn’t function.
 We take it for granted, and yet it’s paved the way for the more sophisticated parts of the brain to grow and develop.

 What Is Located In The Hindbrain?

-This part of the brain sits right underneath your midbrain, and is the biggest part of your brain stem.
-It serves as coordination center between the two brain hemispheres and the spinal cord.
+This part of the brain sits right underneath your midbrain and is the biggest part of your brain stem.
+It serves as a coordination center between the two brain hemispheres and the spinal cord.

 It’s also home to four cranial nerves.

 The abducens nerve coordinates eye movement.
 The facial nerve controls movement and sensation in the face.
-The vestibulocochlear nerve processes sounds and maintains balance.
-And finally the trigeminal nerve handles chewing and ferries sensory data between your face and head.
+The vestibulocochlear nerve processes sound and maintain balance.
+And finally, the trigeminal nerve handles chewing and ferries sensory data between your face and head.
 It actually gets its name from the Latin for ‘bridge’, for its role in connecting the brainstem to the cerebral cortex.